Image header for blog post on Quilt Binding Techniques

 3. How to make binding strips

-4. How to attach quilt binding to your quilt, and including techniques to get a beautiful mitered corner and a perfect finish
+5. How to get a beautiful mitered corner and a perfectly straight finish

 What is Quilt Binding?